-The location of genes that are found that each chromosome can be specified thanks to the numbered bands.
+The location of genes found on each chromosome can be specified thanks to the numbered bands.

-The combination of genes for a particular trait found in the chromosomes received from the father and mother, determine genetic diseases.
+The combination of genes for a particular trait found in the chromosomes received from the father and mother determines genetic diseases.

-When an individual inherits the same abnormal gene for the same trait from each parent recessive genetic disorders occur.
+Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.

-The risk of two carrier parents passing the defective gene and, therefore, having an affected child is 25% with each pregnancy.
+The risk of two carrier parents passing the defective gene and having an affected child is 25% with each pregnancy.

 The risk of having a child who is a carrier like the parents is 50% with each pregnancy.

-The abnormal gene may be the result of a gene change (new mutation) in the affected person or may be inherited from either parent.
+The abnormal gene may result from a gene change (new mutation) in the affected person or may be inherited from either parent.

-50% is the percentage that is calculated for the risk of a child inheriting the abnormal gene from any of its parents, regardless of the sex of the child.
+50% is the percentage calculated for the risk of a child inheriting the abnormal gene from any of its parents, regardless of the sex of the child.

 To verify if the patient suffers from any of the diseases mentioned above, an ACTH test should be performed.

-An ACTH test measures the levels of ACTH and cortisol in the blood and helps your doctor detect diseases that are associated with too much or too little cortisol in the body.
+An ACTH test measures the levels of ACTH and cortisol in the blood and helps your doctor detect diseases associated with too much or too little cortisol in the body.